 The overall aim of the system is to construct an embedded / deployable / in-field Fiber Optic Interrogator system which can process several Fiber Optic inputs and send the collected information to an external endpoint for further data processing.
 The general requirements for power and heat are covered in a different document (“FiBridge Edge Device and FBG Interrogator Functional Requirements Specification Rev 1.7”)

-Fiber Optic cables will be connected to the front of the unit.
-It is desired to have all connections (all I/O including power connectors) on the front of the unit for easy install and replacement.
-These FO connectors will be connected to the FBGS optical module (Gen3).
-The optical module will connect to the compute resource via a USB 2.0 protocol.
+All I/O cables, connectors, and indicators will be connected to the front of the unit.
+It is desired to have all connections (all I/O including power connectors) on the front of the unit for easy install and replacement The optical module will connect to the compute resource via a USB 2.0 protocol and a +5VDC power connector.

 The compute resource will be responsible for controlling and operation of the optical module.
 All programming of the interface and operation will be enabled through an API (TBD) which will include install requirements, Initialization requirements and normal operational requirements.